-- a) Provide appropriate support and retention to ensure there will be no ground settlement or movement, during excavation or after construction, sufficient to cause an adverse impact on adjoining property or public infrastructure. - b) Provide appropriate support and retention to ensure there will be no adverse impact on surrounding property or infrastructure as a result of changes in local hydrogeology (behaviour of groundwater). - c) Provide foundation tanking such that any temporary changes to the groundwater level, during construction, will be kept within the historical range of natural groundwater fluctuations.
-Where the historical range of natural groundwater fluctuations is unknown, the design must demonstrate that changes in the level of the natural water table, due to construction, will not exceed 0.3m at any time. - d) Provide tanking of all below ground structures to prevent the collection of subsoil drainage/seepage water which discharges to Council's kerb and gutter or entry of all ground water such that they are fully tanked and no on-going dewatering of the site is required. - e) Provide a Geotechnical and Hydrogeological Monitoring Program that: - will detect any settlement associated with temporary and permanent works and structures. - will detect deflection or movement of temporary and permanent retaining structures (foundation walls, shoring bracing or the like), - will detect vibration in accordance with AS 2187.2-1993 Appendix J including acceptable velocity of vibration (peak particle velocity), - will detect groundwater changes calibrated against natural groundwater variations, - details the location and type of monitoring systems to be utilised, - details the pre-set acceptable limits for peak particle velocity and ground water fluctuations, - details recommended hold points to allow for the inspection and certification of geotechnical and hydrogeological measures by the professional engineer, and - details a contingency plan.
+- a) Provide appropriate support and retention to ensure there will be no ground settlement or movement, during excavation or after construction, sufficient to cause an adverse impact on adjoining property or public infrastructure. - b) Provide appropriate support and retention to ensure there will be no adverse impact on surrounding property or infrastructure as a result of changes in local hydrogeology (behaviour of groundwater). - c) Provide details of cut-off walls and/or other similar controls prior to excavation such that any temporary changes to the groundwater level, during construction, will be kept within the historical range of natural groundwater fluctuations.
+Where the historical range of natural groundwater fluctuations is unknown, the design must demonstrate that changes in the level of the natural water table, due to construction, will not exceed 0.3m at any time. - d) Provide tanking to all below ground structures to prevent the entry of ground water/seepage water such that subsoil drainage/ seepage water is NOT discharged to the kerb and gutter to comply with Chapter E2.2.5 and E2.2.10 of Council's DCP. - e) Provide a Geotechnical and Hydrogeological Monitoring Program that: - will detect any settlement associated with temporary and permanent works and structures, - will detect deflection or movement of temporary and permanent retaining structures (foundation walls, shoring bracing or the like), - will detect vibration in accordance with AS 2187.2-1993 Appendix J including acceptable velocity of vibration (peak particle velocity), - will detect groundwater changes calibrated against natural groundwater variations, - details the location and type of monitoring systems to be utilised,

+- details the pre-set acceptable limits for peak particle velocity and ground water • fluctuations. - details recommended hold points to allow for the inspection and certification of • geotechnical and hydrogeological measures by the professional engineer, and - details a contingency plan.
+Standard Condition: C40 (Autotext: CC40)

-C.8 Ground Anchors
+C.10 Ground Anchors

-This development consent does NOT give approval to works or structures over, on or under public roads or footpaths excluding minor works subject to separate Road Opening Permit.
+This development consent does NOT give approval to works or structures over, on or under adjoining properties, public roads and/or footpaths.
+Prior written consent must be obtained from all relevant adjoining property owner(s) for the use of any Ground Anchors extending beyond the boundaries of the subject property.

 The use of permanent ground anchors under Council land is not permitted.

-Temporary ground anchors may be permitted, in accordance with Council's "Rock Anchor Policy", where alternative methods of stabilisation would not be practicable or viable, and where there would be benefits in terms of reduced community impact due to a shorter construction period, reduced disruption to pedestrian and vehicular traffic on adjacent public roads, and a safer working environment.
+Temporary ground anchors under Council's land may be permitted, in accordance with Council's "Rock Anchor Policy", where alternative methods of stabilisation would not be practicable or viable, and where there would be benefits in terms of reduced community impact due to a shorter construction period, reduced disruption to pedestrian and vehicular traffic on adjacent public roads, and a safer working environment.

-If temporary ground anchors under Council land are proposed, a separate application, including payment of fees, must be made to Council under section 138 of the Roads Act 1993.
+If temporary ground anchors under Council land are proposed, a separate application, including payment of fees, must be made to Council under Section 138 of the Roads Act 1993.
 Application forms and Council's "Rock Anchor Policy" are available from Council's website.
 Approval may be granted subject to conditions of consent.
-Four weeks should be allowed for assessment.
+Minimum Four weeks should be allowed for assessment.